exercism/go/exercises/concept/expenses/.docs/instructions.md

 ## 2. Find the top N expenses categories in period

-Implement `TopCategoriesN` function to return the categories that are responsible for the most spendings.
+Implement the `TopCategoriesN` function to return the categories that are responsible for the most spending.

 The categories should be sorted by the sum of expenses in descending order, i.e the most expensive category on the top of the list, etc. Categories with the same sum of expenses should be ordered alphabetically.

 ```go